Kawixh/dynamic-theme-utilities/README.md

 }
 ```

-### Apply newly generated theme
+### Apply the newly generated theme

-You can apply newly generated theme as css tokens (variables) by calling function `applyTheme(theme)` this function takes in an argument of theme object - which is returned by `generateThemeFromImage(image)`.
-This function will extract cssTokens from `theme` and append those tokens in a new `.dtu__cssTokens` class and append this class to `head` tag.
-It creates a style element with id `dtu__cssTokens`.
+You can apply the newly generated theme as CSS tokens (variables) by calling the function `applyTheme(theme)`.
+This function takes in an argument of the theme object - which is returned by `generateThemeFromImage(image).` This function will extract cssTokens from `theme` and append those tokens in a new `.dtu__cssTokens` class and append this class to the `head` tag.
+It creates a style element with the id `dtu__cssTokens.`

 ```javascript
 import { applyTheme } from "dynamic-theme-utilities/utils/apply";